 The State Determines How Much Time You Have to File a Lawsuit

 Filing a lawsuit for the wrongful death of a family member must meet several important markers.
 Your wrongful death lawsuit may require certain legal elements a lawyer might be able to help you meet.
 Along with proving the duty, negligence, cause, and damages of the at-fault drivers, you must also ensure your lawsuit complies with the relevant statute of limitations.

 In Los Angeles, you generally have two years from the date of your loved one’s death to file your wrongful death lawsuit, according to the California Code of Civil Procedure (CCP) §335.1.
 Your lawyer may use the official crash report, your loved one’s medical records, or their death certificate to establish their date of death and ensure compliance with the statute of limitations.

-When you are ready to seek compensation for your family, comply with your lawyer’s request for this information to avoid missing the filing deadline or having your wrongful death lawsuit dismissed before it can even be heard.
-Involving a local law firm in your wrongful death case right away may help ensure the statute of limitations does not expire and your right to file your lawsuit is not placed at risk.
+When you are ready to seek compensation for your family, comply with your lawyer’s request for this information.
+This can help you avoid missing the filing deadline or having your wrongful death lawsuit dismissed before it can even be heard.
+Involving a local law firm in your wrongful death case immediately may help ensure the statute of limitations does not expire.
+This can ensure your right to file your lawsuit is not at risk.

 You Might Settle Your Wrongful Death Claim without Going to Court

 When your family is dealing with the mental and emotional aftermath of a loved one’s demise, you might not be able to devote as much time to your potential claim as you might like.
 Should you decide to let a local law firm handle your wrongful death claim, your legal team can focus on pursuing your monetary compensation while your family can focus on coping with their loss.